fu5ha/ultraviolet/README.md

 * `int` - Enable integer vector types.
 * `serde` - Enable Serialize and Deserialize implementations for many scalar types.
 * `mint` - Enable interoperation with other math libraries through the `mint` interface
+* `bytemuck` - Enable casting scalar types to byte arrays, for use with graphics APIs.

 ## Crate Features